grasshoppermouse/wsu-thesis/README.md

 ## Installing

-In a terminal (not the R console), enter:
+If you haven't already, [install Quarto](https://quarto.org/docs/get-started/).
+Then, in a terminal (not the R console), enter:

 ```bash
 quarto use template grasshoppermouse/wsu-thesis